Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Event-Chain Monte Carlo with translational flow

 with $\alpha(\bm{x},\bm{v}) \geq 0$ some excess rate.
 The condition (\ref{eq:inv_gen_dev}) is now decomposed as,

 and,

 with the Markov kernels $Q_\phi$ and $Q_\alpha$ so that,

 The kernel $Q_\phi$ can be set to any kernel obeying (\ref{eq:balance_Q}), as $Q_{\text{Dir}}$ (\ref{eq:direct_pick}).
 The Markov kernel $Q_\alpha$, stemming from the unnecessary excess rate $\alpha$, can be any kernel which leaves $\alpha(\bm{x},\bm{v})\mu(\bm{v})$ invariant, as a direct or Metropolis-like sampling following $\alpha(\bm{x},\bm{v})\mu(\bm{v})$.
-Common choices for $\alpha$ are motivated by an easier computation of the event times, e.g. by the thinning of the actual minimal rate, $Q_\alpha((\bm{x},\bm{v}),\d\bm{v}')$ then identifying with $\delta(\bm{v}-\bm{v}')\d\bm{v}'$ (no real event is actually sampled), or by the factorization of the minimal rate along the components of the gradient $-\nabla\ln\pi$, e.g. along interaction terms, which may allow for some inversion sampling of the event times.
+Common choices for $\alpha$ are motivated by simplifying the computation of event times.
+For instance, it can be done by the thinning of the actual minimal rate, $Q_\alpha((\bm{x},\bm{v}),\d\bm{v}')$ then identifying with $\delta(\bm{v}-\bm{v}')\d\bm{v}'$ (no real event is actually sampled).
+Another method involves the factorization of the minimal rate along the components of the gradient $\nabla U$, such as along interaction terms, which may allow for some inversion sampling of the event times.

 Interestingly, in the case of factorized rates, writing,

 with $\{f_i\}$ the factors so that we obtain by setting $Q_\phi$ and $Q_\alpha$ to the same kernel $Q_{\text{Fact}}$, as usually done, the condition,